Jollywatt/typst-fletcher/src/main.typ

 ///  coordinates.
 ///
 /// - label (content): Node content to display.
-/// - inset (length, none): Padding between the node's content and its bounding
+/// - inset (length, auto): Padding between the node's content and its bounding
 ///  box or bounding circle.
 If `auto`, defaults to the `node-inset` option of
 ///  `arrow-diagram()`.
+/// - outset (length, auto): Margin between the node's bounds to the anchor
+///  points for connecting edges.
 /// - shape (string, auto): Shape of the node, one of `"rect"` or `"circle"`.
 If
 /// `auto`, shape is automatically chosen depending on the aspect ratio of the
 /// node's label.